cloudflare/cloudflare-docs/products/workers/src/content/runtime-apis/cache.md

 ## Background

-The Cache API allows fine grained control of reading and writing from cache, and deciding exactly when to fetch data from your origin.
+The [Cache API](https://developer.mozilla.org/en-US/docs/Web/API/Cache) allows fine grained control of reading and writing from cache.

-For each individual zone, the Cloudflare Workers runtime exposes a single global cache object: `caches.default`.
-Though this cache object persists on all of Cloudflare’s data centers, objects are not replicated to any other data centers.
+The Cache API is available globally but the contents of the cache do not replicate outside of the originating data center.
+A `GET /users` response can be cached in the originating data center, but will not exist in another data center unless it has been explicitly created.

-The Service Workers Cache API is currently unimplemented in the Cloudflare Workers Preview.
-Cache API operations in the preview will have no impact.
-You must deploy the Worker on a zone to test cache operations.
+However, any Cache API operations in the Cloudflare Workers dashboard editor and [Playground](/workers/learning/playground) preview will have no impact.
+Only deployed, live Workers have access to live cache operations.

 <Aside>